OfirMikel/Presentation-Platform/README.md

 ## Introduction

-A Home Assignment given, creating a Server-Side Service for Presentation Platform.
+A Home Assignment given, creating a Backend and Frontend for Presentation Platform.
+## Updates
+updates I have done after receiving the notes in the last interview
+### Backend:
+- implemented mvc for best practice use
+- created a list of slide ids inside presentation for the method get presentation by title
+- add page to slide object
+- add headline to slide object

+## Table of Contents

 ## Features
 - Creating a Presentation